 TPXO9-atlas is our latest 1/30 degree resolution fully global solution, obtained by combining 1/6 degree base global solution TPXO9.v1 and thirty 1/30 degree resolution local solutions for all coastal areas, including Arctic and Antarctic.
 All TPXO9-atlas patches were obtained using consistent bathymetry and boundary conditions from TPXO9 base solution, using the same altimetry data sets for assimilation.
-The local solution boundaries are shown above with frames on the background of absolute M2 elevation difference between TPXO9 and TPXO9-atlas.
-The scale is logarithmic.
-Thus red color corresponds to ~1m, yellow to ~10cm and blue to ~1mm difference.
-There is no difference between the two solutions in the deep ocean (white).
+The local solution boundaries are shown above with frames on the background of TPXO9-atlas M2 elevation amplitude (color) and phase (contours).

 We provide both TPXO9-atlas 1/30 degree resolution and TPXO9 1/6 degree base global solution in two popular formats:

-TPXO9-atlas is set of elevation/transport files one constituent per file.
-TPXO9 includes two multi-constituent files of elevations/transports.
+TPXO9-atlas is set of elevation/transport files one constituent per file and bathymetry.
+TPXO9v* includes two multi-constituent files of elevations/transports and bathymetry.

-NEW: TPXO9v2a - multi-constituent global 1/6 degree resolution hybrid product.
-It is the same as TPXO9.v1 in the open ocean, and it is averaged TPXO9-atlas-v2 onto TPXO9 1/6 degree resolution grid in coastal areas.
-Released Apr 1, 2020
+TPXO9v4a - multi-constituent global 1/6 degree resolution hybrid product.
+It is the same as TPXO9.v1 in the open ocean, and it is averaged TPXO9-atlas-v4 onto TPXO9 1/6 degree resolution grid in coastal areas.
+Release Dec 24, 2020

-TPXO9v1, TPXO9v2a and TPXO9-atlas are available for academic research and other non-commercial uses and require registration.
+TPXO9v1, TPXO9v4a and TPXO9-atlas-v4 are available for academic research and other non-commercial uses and require registration.

 To refer to our models/software in your publications please use the citation: